mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

         {{% alert color="info" %}}Manually-encrypted (e.g. using the [Encryption](/appstore/modules/encryption/) module) Strings are not the type of Hashed String and will not be affected by this setting.{{% /alert %}}

 * Integration
     *  Environment Name: This is the name of the environment within Kibana, which should be unique in your audit data storage, for example, *myApp-prod*.
-Do not use any whitespace for the environment name.
+Do not use any whitespace or tilde (~) for the environment name.

         {{% alert color="info" %}}If two applications use the same name, the audit trail will not be able to distinguish between the two, effectively breaking the audit trail for both applications irreversibly.{{% /alert %}}